Can Ducks Eat Chicken Feed?

 How Will I Know if a Layer Feed Will Work for My Ducks?

 Not all layer feeds are created equal.
 Adult chickens do have slightly lower niacin requirements than adult ducks.
-If a layer feed is formulated to meet only the bare-minimum requirement for chickens, then it may not be the best option for ducks, too.
+If a layer feed is formulated to meet only the bare minimum requirement for chickens, then it may not be the best option for ducks, too.
 Check the ingredient listing on your feed tag for a niacin supplement.
-If you still aren’t sure, ask your supplier!
-I promise that we get this question all of the time, and we are happy to help with all of your inquiries.
+If you still aren't sure, ask your supplier!
+We get this question all the time, and we are happy to help with your inquiries.
 All of our Kalmbach® layer feeds are formulated with duck layers in mind and would make great feed options.

 What if I Still Want to Supplement?

-Though it is often not required with most good-quality layer feeds, some duck owners may still want to supplement the diet of their layer ducks.
+Though it is often optional with most good-quality layer feeds, some duck owners may still want to supplement the diet of their layer ducks.
 A common supplement may be leafy greens, which are loaded with vitamins.
-Dried Brewer’s Yeast is also a very common niacin supplement for duck owners.
-You can usually find Dried Brewer’s Yeast at your local feed store, drug store, or online.
+Dried Brewer's Yeast is also a common niacin supplement for duck owners.
+You can usually find Dried Brewer's Yeast at your local feed store, drug store, or online.

 Can I Feed Too Much Niacin?

 Too much of anything is never a good idea.
-However, the toxicity threshold for niacin is actually pretty high, since niacin is a water-soluble vitamin, which means that your birds don’t accumulate large stores of the vitamin in their body reserves.
-To make sure you are providing the best nutrition for your layer ducks, pick a good quality layer feed that will meet their nutrient needs.
-Don’t hesitate to contact the feed company if you have questions or you aren’t sure about the best feed option.
+However, the toxicity threshold for niacin is high since niacin is a water-soluble vitamin, which means that your birds don't accumulate large vitamin stores in their body reserves.
+To ensure you provide the best nutrition for your layer ducks, pick a good quality layer feed that will meet their nutrient needs.
+Don't hesitate to contact the feed company if you have questions or aren't sure about the best feed option.
 And, most importantly, enjoy the time with your ducks!

 Nancy Jefferson